Kunull/Writeups/docs/pwn.college/Program Security/Reverse Engineering.md

 v2 = memcmp((const void *)(a1 + 118), (const void *)(a1 + 86), 4uLL) == 0;
 ```

 A direct `memcmp` between the reference bytes at `118` and our input at `86`.
 There is no transformation or encoding — the correct input simply is those four bytes.
 If they match, the program prints `CORRECT!
-Your flag:`, opens `/flag`, and writes it to stdout.
+Your flag:`, opens `/flag`, and writes it to STDOUT.
 Otherwise it prints `INCORRECT!` and exits.

 ### Solution